Take the quiz

 Malocclusion treatment

-Luckily, orthodontics has revealed how to correct and treat maloccluisons.
-In order to correct the bite we need to consult with an orthodontic specialist to analyse the case in detail and propose a personalised orthodontic treatment.
 The treatment of malocclusion always entails the need to carry out orthodontic treatment.
-As we have mentioned, it will be the specialist who dictates the steps to follow to correct the possible bite problems that exist depending on the severity and classification of the malocclusion.
+As we have mentioned, the specialist dictates the steps to correct bite problems that exist depending on the severity and classification.

 To relieve possible pain caused by dental malocclusion, rehabilitation therapy can also be carried out in case there is an overload in the TMJ or headaches and/or spine derived from the malocclusion.